 In one case, the police failed to take a murder suspect to court within a reasonable time after arrest and interrogated him during that time.
 The suspect confessed to the murder during the interrogation.
 Even though he should have been brought to court instead of being subjected to questioning, the Supreme Court of Virginia allowed his confession to be used as evidence during his trial.
 (Frye v.
 Com., 231 Va.
 370 (1986).)

 Arraignment serves several purposes, including:

 - laying out the charges against the defendant (technically, arraignment requires the court to read the specific charges in the complaint, but the defendant can waive that reading), and

-- having the defendant enter a plea to the charges (usually “not guilty” at this stage without having spoken with a lawyer).
+- having the defendant enter a plea to the charges (see How should I plead at arraignment?).

 As with first or initial appearances, there is no specific time limit that the courts must observe, so counties are free to set their own schedules.
 In fact, the court can wait to arraign a defendant until the start of trial.
 (Carter v.
 Com., 2 Va.
 App.
 392 (1986).)